How to Brief a PR Agency in 2026

 Time frames matter

-If you are planning to launch a product, is there enough time for the PR agency to embark on its activities?
-It makes sense that the more time allowed gives enough space to hone the message, reach out to key influencers, prepare press packs, etc, all in time for the big unveil.
+If you are planning to launch a product, is there enough time for the agency to embark on its activities?
+The more time you allow, the more space there is to hone the message, build the press materials, and reach out to the right people before the big unveil.

-Also, if starting out on a more sustained campaign, agree what levels of media coverage, for example, to expect over a certain period of time.
+Also, if starting out on a more sustained campaign, agree what levels of coverage to expect over a certain period of time.
+Not just quantity, but what “good” looks like.

 Set a budget